1.1 The name of the Club shall be the Hopeman Golf Club, hereafter referred to as “the Club”.

 7.2.4 By the placing of a notice in the weekly newsletter.

-7.3 An agenda giving notice of the Annual General Meeting must be displayed along with a copy of the audited accounts and details of candidates for Office Bearer and Council posts at least 14 calendar days in advance.
+7.3 An agenda giving notice of the Annual General Meeting must be displayed along with a copy of the audited accounts and details of nominations for Council at least 14 calendar days in advance.

-7.4 The quorum for any Annual General Meeting will be 10 Club members who are present and eligible to vote.
+7.4 The quorum for any Annual General Meeting will be 10 Ordinary Club members

-7.5 Voting on any matters other than a change to the Constitution will be by a simple majority of Club members present and voting or voting by post or e-mail.
+7.5 Voting on any matters on the agenda will be by a simple majority of Ordinary Club members voting in person or by post or e-mail.

-7.5.1 Nominations for Office Bearers and Council members must be received by the Secretary in writing at least 21 calendar days in advance of the Annual General Meeting.
+7.6 Nominations for Council members must be received by the Secretary in writing or e-mail at least 21 calendar days in advance of the Annual General Meeting.

 8.1 The financial year will run from 1st October to 30th September.